arkaan27/Releasing-a-sample-repository/README.md

 2. MINOR version when you add functionality in a backwards compatible manner
 3. PATCH version when you make backwards compatible bug fixes.

+Example: Python 3.8.10

+where 3 is Major version number
+      8 is Minor version number
+      10 is patch version number